Our Rooted Team

 Sarrah is the founder of Rooted Transformations, PLLC, where she established the practice with the goal of doing therapy differently.

-Rooted in compassion, collaboration, and social justice, she works alongside individuals, families, and groups navigating stress, trauma, and life’s many challenges, with an approach informed by ecological systems theory.
-Sarrah works from a person-centered, affirming lens that honors clients as the experts of their own lives and explores how personal experiences are shaped by physical, social, political, and cultural systems.
+Rooted in the values of compassion, collaboration, and social justice, she works alongside individuals, couples, families, and groups navigating stress, trauma, and life’s many challenges, with an approach informed by ecological systems theory.
+Sarrah practices from a person-centered, affirming lens that honors clients as the experts of their own lives as they explore how relational, cultural, and systemic influences shape their experiences.

-Her integrative practice draws from modalities including Acceptance and Commitment Therapy, Dialectical Behavior Therapy, and Eye Movement Desensitization and Reprocessing.
-A fierce advocate for her clients, Sarrah is committed to creating spaces where people feel supported, empowered, and respected as they move through change and toward healing.
+Her integrative work draws from modalities including Eye Movement Desensitization and Reprocessing (EMDR), Acceptance and Commitment Therapy (ACT), and other evidence-based approaches.
+As a strong advocate for her clients, she is committed to creating spaces where people feel supported, empowered, and respected as they move through change and toward growth.
+While the work can be serious, she believes moments of humor and lightness can be an important part of the healing process.

 Sarrah is available for sessions, in-person or via telehealth, during weekdays.